 Meetings

-Weekly Schedule
+Weekly scheduling

 Checking social media

-Checking phone for messages
+Checking your phone for messages

 Watching cat videos

-Attractive and purposeful
+Attractive and Purposeful

 Going to the gym